Keyboard shortcuts

 Multiple Inputs (Summing)

-// Two LFOs combined on filter cutoff
+// Two LFOs combined on the filter cutoff:

 patch.connect(lfo1.out("sin"), vcf.in_("cutoff"))?;